Beagle mixes are an ever-popular hybrid who are known for their energy and enthusiasm for life, making them a family favorite.

 Not only are they quick, Fox-A-Bees are loud too!
 This can make them somewhat territorial and are likely to bark at any noise in close proximity.

-When looking to purchase a Fox-A-Bee, this may be something to consider if you have neighbors in close proximity (especially if they make a lot of noise).
+When looking to purchase a Fox-A-Bee, this may be something to consider if you have neighbors in close proximity.

 8. Meagle (Beagle x Miniature Pinscher)

 The Meagle is a mix between a Beagle and Miniature Pinscher which results in a high spirited and energetic dog, often found bouncing off the walls.

 This breed is not known to be overly friendly towards children on first encounter, and so if you were hoping to have this dog as a family pet lots of socialization will be required.